Olfaction

 sensor_posnp.ndarray

-The Cartesian coordinates of the antennae of the fly as a (n, 3) NumPy array where n is the number of sensors (usually n=4: 2 antennae + 2 maxillary palps), and the second dimension gives the corrdinates in (x, y, z).
+The Cartesian coordinates of the antennae of the fly as a (n, 3) NumPy array where n is the number of sensors (usually n=4: 2 antennae + 2 maxillary palps), and the second dimension gives the coordinates in (x, y, z).

 Returns: